James R. Aist

 “I have the right to do anything,” you say—but not everything is beneficial.
 “I have the right to do anything”—but not everything is constructive.
 No one should seek their own good, but the good of others. – 1 Corinthians 10:23-24

 People who are “pro-choice” believe that they are just defending the right of the mother to decide whether her unborn child lives or dies; thus, “pro-choice.”
 At the same time, they deny that they have any responsibility for the death of the unborn child if the mother decides to abort.
 This is nonsense.
-By supporting their right to choose, you are, in effect, implying that you believe either choice, life or death, is equally good and moral, and to the extent that you influence them to agree with you, you share in whatever decision they make.
+By supporting their so-called “right to choose”, you are, in effect, implying that you believe either choice, life or death, is equally good and moral, and to the extent that you influence them to agree with you, you share in whatever decision they make.
 Let’s be honest and realistic for a moment: Every time you say, “It’s a woman’s right to choose”, you’re also saying, “It’s OK to murder babies – either male or female – in the womb.”
 Do you really believe that a woman has a right to murder another woman in the womb?
 How does it promote “women’s rights” to deny unborn women the most basic human right of all, the right to live?
+And, what if the choice were up to you?
+Would you choose to murder your own baby in your womb?
+If not, then why would you support someone else choosing to do it?
 The only way you can avoid a shared responsibility in a decision to abort is to take a stand against abortion, i.e., to be “pro-life.”
-Does the bible have anything to say about this point?
+Does the Bible have anything to say about this point?
 Indeed it does.
 The Bible has stern rebukes and dire warnings for those who approve of sin or encourage others to sin (Leviticus 19:1; Isaiah 5:20; Malachi 2:17; Matthew 5:19-20; Matthew 18:6; Romans 14:22).
 Thus, anyone, including born-again Christians, who even approves of or encourages the sin of abortion in any way will, someday, have to answer to God for it.
 If that’s you, then now is the time to repent!

 Conclusion: It is not OK to be “pro-choice”; according to the Bible, it is a sin.